vishvAsa/kalpAntaram/kANe/v2p1/00/Works_Consulted.md

 Bombay.
 Varsa kriya-kaumudi of Govindananda-published in B. I. Series.
 Viramitrodaya (vyavahāra portion) edited by Pandit Jivānanda, Viśvarūpa's commentary on Yājñavalkya-smrti published in

 the Trivandrum Sanskrit series.
 Vivada-ratnakara of Candesvara--published in the B. I. series.
-Vrātyatāprāyascitta-nirnaya-by Nāgesabhatta (Chowkhamba
+Vrātyatāprāyascitta-nirṇaya-by Nāgesabhatta (Chowkhamba

 Sanskrit aeries, 1927).
 Vyavahāramayūkba of Nilakantha-edited by P. V. Kane in